 Kirby: Nightmare in Dream Land (GBA)

-Kirby: Nightmare in Dream Land is a worthy remake of Kirby's first home console adventure and with his 30th anniversary just around the corner, this would be a nice tribute to the little pink fella.
+Kirby: Nightmare in Dream Land is a worthy remake of Kirby's first home console adventure and having just celebrated his 30th anniversary, this would be a nice tribute to the little pink fella after what has been a stellar 12 months between 2022 and 2023.
 While what it offers is a tad basic compared to what more modern Kirby titles offer, it's still very playable, and there are little creative moments where game occasionally shines.
 As with practically every other game featuring the Kirbster, its delightful, colourful visuals make it a supremely charming experience, and one which will be most appreciated by players looking for only a very light challenge.

 Gunstar Super Heroes (GBA)